 Regulatory Compliance

 Aviation authorities worldwide require warning lights.
 These regulations require structures that may block air traffic to have proper lighting.
 Compliance with these standards is legal and shows the aviation industry’s safety commitment.
+Read more about What you need to know about LED aircraft warning lights here.

 Technological Advancements